 So I recently wrote an article all about the amazing Harry Potter themed activities and places in London for all the Potter-heads out there (you can check it out here) but since London is also home to SO MANY other amazing literary characters and authors I am back again with this guide.
 For all the other book-lovers out there; the fans of Dickens, Shakespeare, Woolf, Conan Doyle, Barrie, Shelley and so many more; this guide is for you!
 If you hardcore relate to Belle (from Beauty and the Beast) and want to spend a magical weekend exploring the best bookshops, literary sites and literary museums that London has to offer, then read on and get inspired!

 Stay: If you really want to get in the literary mood for your weekend, you could stay at the Bloomsbury Hotel.
 The hotel is located in the neighbourhood of the same name that was coined for the “Bloomsbury Set”; a group of English writers, intellectuals, artists and philosophers who lived, worked and socialised in the area of Bloomsbury.
 Some members of this group included Leonard and Virginia Woolf, E. M. Forster, Lytton Strachey and Desmond MacCarthy.
 Now the Bloomsbury Hotel seeks to capture the ambience and style of this bohemian and artistic group.
 The hotel features the quintessentially British Dalloway Terrace named after Virginia Woolf’s character; and the Bloomsbury Club Bar, influenced by 1920s and 30s decor and featuring delicious cocktails named and inspired by the members of the Bloomsbury Set.
 If your budget doesn’t stretch this far (rooms at the Bloomsbury start from £199 per night) it is still definitely worth a visit for a drink or meal.
-There are plenty of mid-range accommodation options available in London (you can easily search in the box below) as well as cosy AirBnBs if that is more your thing.
+There are plenty of mid-range accommodation options available in London as well as cosy AirBnBs if that is more your thing.
 You could also stay at the original St. Christopher’s Inn at its London Bridge location for a bargain.
 Dorm rooms or privates are available, including free breakfast, a traditional British pub on the premises and located very conveniently near Borough Market, Shakespeare’s Globe Theatre and the Southbank book markets!
 But more on those later 😉

 Eat: Have breakfast either at your accommodation or nearby and fuel up for a busy day of book-browsing and literary site-exploring!